-Google AdWords is a great internet marketing platform for getting your online business off to a good start.
+Google Ads is a great internet marketing platform for getting your online business off to a good start.

 When running your marketing campaign, you might be tempted to ignore paid ad extensions and ad campaigns and just focus on creating great content.
 However, you might get the best results if you focus on both organic and paid search query traffic.

-In fact, out of the 10 core key performance indicators (KPIs) used by marketers, AdWords generates the highest ROI when it comes to online advertising:
+In fact, out of the 10 core key performance indicators (KPIs) used by marketers, Google Ads generates the highest ROI when it comes to online advertising:

-If you’ve never run an AdWords campaign before, this article will guide you through the process; from creating ad copy to keyword lists, finding the right ad extensions and boosting your click-through rate.
-And, if you’ve been running PPC ads for awhile, this guide can be your refresher course.
+If you’ve never run a Google Ads campaign before, this article will guide you through the process; from creating ad copy to keyword lists, finding the right ad extensions and boosting your click-through rate.
+And, if you’ve been running PPC ads for a while, this guide can be your refresher course.